 Switzerland is a mecca for tourists with a wide variety of interests: someone wants to be in the very heart of Europe, to see a sedate life, shrouded in traditions, someone - to admire alpine landscapes, castles, waterfalls, others go straight to skiing, the fourth - to expensive shops Zurich, and someone is looking for opportunities for ecotourism.
+Between the popularity of independent schools in Switzerland, it's popular Independent traveling.
 What is the secret of this country's popularity?
 The Swiss preserve traditions, cherish nature, preserve ancient architecture, while remaining one of the most advanced countries in the field of high technologies, pedagogy, and social structure.
 A beautiful country with picturesque lakes, delicious food, lovely villages makes almost every guest want to spend their old age here.

 Popular cities to visit in Switzerland

 - Zurich is the largest business center, a city of contemporary art and shopping.
 In the Kunsthaus, the Rietberg Museum, art works of our time are presented, in Bahnhofstrasse, Niederdorf, art markets are held, the famous FIFA Museum works.
 Visitors are attracted by Lake Zurich, the Rhine Falls, the Chagall stained glass windows in the Fraumünster, Zurich's 500 clubs and bars, open until the morning.
 The city on Lake Zurich is distinguished by a developed system of public transport, free bike rental.

 - Geneva is the most popular city in the country.
 Visit the embankment, the famous fountain, the Flower Clock in the English Garden, St. Peter's Cathedral, UN agencies.